 [id] = CreateGradientBrush(id, width, height, type, startcolor, endcolor[, angle, table])

-idargument, this function will choose a vacant identifier for this brush automatically and return it to you.
+idargument, this function will choose an identifier for this brush automatically and return it to you.
 The

 heightarguments specify the desired dimensions for the new brush.
 The